open-telemetry/opentelemetry-specification/specification/api-tracing.md

   A library, implementing the OpenTelemetry API *may* also ignore this name and return a default instance for all calls, if it does not support "named" functionality (e.g. an implementation which is not even observability-related).
-  A TracerFactory could also return a no-op Tracer here if application owners configure the SDK to suppress telemetry produced by this library.
+  A TracerProvider could also return a no-op Tracer here if application owners configure the SDK to suppress telemetry produced by this library.
 - `version` (optional): Specifies the version of the instrumentation library (e.g. `semver:1.0.0`).

-Implementations might require the user to specify configuration properties at `TracerFactory` creation time, or rely on external configuration, e.g. when using the provider pattern.
+Implementations might require the user to specify configuration properties at `TracerProvider` creation time, or rely on external configuration, e.g. when using the provider pattern.

 #### Runtimes with multiple deployments/applications

-Runtimes that support multiple deployments or applications might need to provide a different `TracerFactory` instance to each deployment.
-To support this, the global `TracerFactory` registry may delegate calls to create new instances of `TracerFactory` to a separate `Provider` component, and the runtime may include its own `Provider` implementation which returns a different `TracerFactory` for each deployment.
+Runtimes that support multiple deployments or applications might need to provide a different `TracerProvider` instance to each deployment.
+To support this, the global `TracerProvider` registry may delegate calls to create new instances of `TracerProvider` to a separate `Provider` component, and the runtime may include its own `Provider` implementation which returns a different `TracerProvider` for each deployment.

 `Provider` instances are registered with the API via some language-specific